 As a parent, or even as a grandparent, there may become circumstances where you feel like your child or grandchild is in danger because of the custody situation that they are in.
 You may believe that you have to take action immediately, but you don’t know what to do.
 What you need to do is file an emergency custody order.

 For those who are unfamiliar with the process, you need to get an order from the court that grants emergency custody to you or to another designated person determined by the court itself.
 So how do you file for emergency custody?
 The very first thing you need to do is contact a family law attorney.
-To reach our JacksonWhite family law team, fill out a form online or give us a call at (480) 467-4348.
+To reach our JacksonWhite family law team call us at (480) 467-4348.

 Determining What is Considered an “Emergency”